Residential Conveyancing Costs Information:

 How much does it cost?

 Our Fees for residential conveyancing services are charged on a fixed fee basis.
-Please see below for an illustration of fees for a sale.
+Please see below for an illustration of fees for a sale, purchase and re-mortgage.

 charge secured against it.
 This illustration is based on the following assumptions:

 - The title to the property is fully registered at HM Land Registry.

 - There is no issue concerning lack of planning consents or building regulations approval.

 - There is no requirement for indemnity insurances to be provided.

 - The property is not subject to a Rent Charge.

 |Electronic bank transfer fee for redemption of mortgage||£25.00|

 |Case Management Fee||£20.00|